Why Diversity is Valuable

 The Amount of International Students at Agnes Scott

-There is a large community of about 104 international students at Agnes Scott College representing at least 15 countries.
-To learn more, see the Agnes Scott International Student Page.
+There is a mid sized group of about 80 international students at Agnes Scott College representing at least 13 countries.
+Check out the Agnes Scott International Student Page for more information.

 Questions About Diversity